 - 1. Have at least a bachelor's degree; - 2.
-Submit: - (a) an application form; - (b) a complete curriculum vitae; - (c) a letter describing the applicant's professional experience and interest in the program; - (d) transcripts of all undergraduate and graduate work; - (e) three letters of recommendation from persons having knowledge of the candidate's academic ability and professional promise; - (f) three writing samples for those applying as journalists; a copy of a published article or a copy of a manuscript prepared for publication for the non-journalists.
+Submit: - (a) an application form; - (b) a complete curriculum vitae; - (c) a letter describing the applicant's professional experience and interest in the program; - (d) transcripts of all undergraduate and graduate work; - (e) three letters of recommendation from persons having knowledge of the candidate's academic ability and professional promise; - (f) three to five examples of professional work for those applying as journalists; - (g) TOEFL report (if English is not the candidate's primary language).

+Admission decisions are not made on a rolling basis.
+All M.S.L. decisions are announced in April.
 The letter of application, supporting materials, and the nonrefundable application fee of \$50 should be submitted to the M.S.L.
-Program, Yale Law School, PO Box 208215, New Haven CT 06520-8215, by January 7, 2002.
+Program, Yale Law School, PO Box 208215, New Haven Ct 06520-8215, by January 7, 2003.